Crunches Don’t Make Flat Stomachs, Hurt Backs…Maybe

-If you sit for more than 6 hours a day your lumbar spine is flexed (stretched) and your abdominals are shortened for that whole time which leads to a structural imbalance that crunches will make worse- eventually leading to a injury.
+If you sit for more than 6 hours a day your lumbar spine is flexed (stretched) and your abdominals are shortened for that whole time which leads to a structural imbalance that crunches will make worse- eventually leading to an injury.

 Crunches are stable and train a limited range with very little co-contraction from the stabilizing and secondary muscles.
 A crunch is functional for getting up from the couch and bed but that’s about it.

 There are many professional athletes and gym-goers who have been doing 10’s of thousands of crunches in their lifetime and never been hurt.
 So should you stop doing crunches?
 That depends.
-If you have or are prone to lower back pain/injuries I would recommend doing a limited amount of spinal flexion (crunch) or slowly adapting to the movement overtime.
+If you have or are prone to lower back pain/injuries I would recommend doing a limited amount of spinal flexion (crunch) or slowly adapting to the movement over time.
 If strong trunk flexion is part of your fitness goals because it will help you with martial arts, boxing, throwing, gymnastics etc. then I would certainly keep crunches in your program.

 The “core” musculature is in charge of stabilizing the spine, decelerating the body, preventing and creating middle and lower back rotation, flexion and extension.
 It takes many muscles to perform these feats and they need to work in specific patterns to pull it off.
 If your core training is limited to crunches you are likely building an asymmetrical house of cards.
-It is important to have a well rounded core training program that properly engages movement patterns and builds better performance.
+It is important to have a well-rounded core training program that properly engages movement patterns and builds better performance.

 If you desire a flat stomach there are some better exercises to achieve this goal.
 Namely the plank and all of its variations (some listed below).
 This is such a great exercise because it engages your inner core musculature including your transverse abdominals (TVA).
-These muscles do more to flatten you stomach than any crunch will ever do.
+These muscles do more to flatten your stomach than any crunch will ever do.
 Your TVA (the stomach’s corset) is in charge of holding in your internal organs, protecting your spine, and stabilizing your trunk during all movement.

 If you’d like to feel it work, put your hand on your stomach and cough.
-The tightness you felt is the TVA contracting .
+The tightness you felt is the TVA contracting.
 It is a common mistake to neglect the inner core muscles and work solely on the obliques and rectus abs.
 I’ve seen many people with six packs that still have weak inner cores.
 I call it a “fat six-pack”.
 This is due to one or two things: enervation of the inner core musculature specifically the TVA and/or hypertrophy of the internal organs due to steroids and human growth hormone.

 If a flat stomach is your goal, the exercises listed below will engage your inner core (TVA, erector spinae, multifidus, longissimus, diaphragm and pelvic muscles) and help build a strong and stable unit.